 17 The operation of multiple RSF transmissions in a slot with NB assist is shown in Figure 46.
 The control

-18 phase is conducted by sending a One-to-many Poll Compact frame in the NB channel .
+18 phase is conducted by sending a One-to-many Poll Compact frame in the NB channel to responders.
+Based on the control phase, the transmissions of responders may be scheduled.
 After control phase,

-19 the UWB MMS packet including the initial SYNC+SFD fragment, as per Figure 198, is transmitted to

-20 trigger multiple RSF transmissions.
-Example operation of the multiple RSF transmissions per slot with NB
+19 Example operation of the multiple RSF transmissions per slot with NB

 21 assist is shown in Figure 46.
-In ranging slot 3, the initiator transmits one (SYNC + SFD) fragment to trigger
+The control phase uses the NB channel and starts with the transmission by the initiator of a One-to many Poll Compact Frame.
+This frame may include slot scheduling information and RSF allocation for the responders, (i.e., ranging slot 0 in Figure 46).
+In ranging slot 3, the initiator transmits one RSF fragment to trigger

 22 multiple RSF transmissions.
-If a responder receives the (SYNC + SFD) fragment from the initiator, after
+If a responder receives the RSF fragment from the initiator,

-23 AIFS the responder replies with RSF as specified by the One-to-many Poll Compact frame transmitted in
+23 the responder replies with RSF as specified by the One-to-many Poll Compact frame transmitted in

 24 slot 0 in Figure 46.
 After the ranging phase, in the measurement report phase the initiator and/or the